atharva-musale/task-list/README.md

 # Task list app
 Todo list app helps you keep track of the tasks that you have to do.
+There are several things that can be done in this app:
+1. To add a new task, type the new task in the textbox at the top and press enter.
+2. Once a task is added to the list, it can be marked as completed by clicking on the checkbox.
+This will mark the task as completed.
+3. On hovering on a task, there will be a cross on the right which will allow you to remove the task.
+4. Active and completed tasks can be filtered out by clicking on the option given on the bottom.
+5. You can drag and drop the items to change their priority.
+6. Number of items left can be seen on the bottom left.
+7. You can clear completed tasks by clicking on a button given in the right bottom of the tasks area.

 ## Prerequisites